Running Network Simulations with BMTK#

 $ mpirun -np N python run_simulation.py config.simulation.json

+where N is the number of processes you run simultaneously.
 The simulation can also be executed inside Jupyter notebook/lab if prefered.
 Just copy the contents of the run_script (see below) into the cell and execute as you would a normal notebook.

-Docker Image: The BMTK Docker image allows users to run BMTK through a virtual machine containing a pre-generated environment will BMTK and all dependencies installed.
+Docker Image: The BMTK Docker image allows users to run BMTK through a virtual machine containing a pre-generated environment with BMTK and all dependencies installed.
 You can use docker run command to run a simulation on your machine, or even spin up a Jupyter lab server (that will include BMTK tutorials and examples).

 See Using Docker with BMTK guide for more information.